 Who should use life insurance?
 In short, anyone who has responsibilities should have life insurance.
 For example, if you are thinking of having children, or already have one on the way, then you should strongly consider life insurance.
 If the unthinkable happens, would you want your children to miss the opportunity of a proper education because they are unable to afford it?

+Anyone with a mortgage or loan should also consider coverage.
+Is your wife or partner able to maintain contributions if something were to happen?
+How would you feel if the family home was forcibly sold?
 Finally, if you are the owner or a senior manager of a company, what will happen if you were not around?
 Could your company continue without you?
 You might need to consider any transition or “wrapping up” costs in your life insurance estimate, on top of what your family needs to continue their standard of living.
-Even closing down a company immediately can cost a significant amount of money
+Even closing down a company immediately can cost a significant amount of money.

 But isn’t my life insurance back home enough?
 This is one of the biggest and most damaging myths for an expatriate.
 More than 90% of life insurance sold in domestic markets covers people only when they are residing in their home country.
 It does not include international coverage.
 Many life insurance companies in home countries have been known to waive aside concerns by saying that coverage for business trips are fine.
-Insurance companies do not consider expiates to be on extended business trips if a payout is under question, so if your domestic policy is not covering you, then what is?
+Insurance companies do not consider expatriates to be on extended business trips if a payout is under question, so if your domestic policy is not covering you, then what is?

 Our advice is to check the wording of your contract and accept only written, not verbal, advice from your life insurance company.
 You may be paying your premiums for nothing.
 Luckily life insurance built for travelling expatriates is available.